top of page

 Cost of living Rio de Janeiro

-Compared to other cities in Brazil, Rio de Janeiro isn’t exactly a budget destination—especially in the more touristy neighborhoods.
+Compared to other cities in Brazil, Rio de Janeiro isn’t exactly a budget destination, especially in the more touristy neighborhoods like Ipanema, Copacabana, or Leblon.
 Prices can add up fast, from food to accommodation.
 But if you venture into local spots and avoid the obvious tourist traps, you’ll find ways to stretch your reais and still enjoy the city’s energy.

 Where to stay as a digital nomad in Rio de Janeiro